-Washington State laws encourage the development and use of reclaimed water, require consideration of reclaimed water in wastewater planning, and recognize the importance of reclaimed water as a strategy for water resource management statewide (Chapters 90.46, 90.48, and 90.82 RCW).
-Reclaimed water is an important mechanism for improving water quality and reducing discharge of treated wastewater into Puget Sound and other sensitive areas.
-Reclaimed water is an important wastewater management tool that can also be used as a beneficial resource.
-King County has been producing and distributing reclaimed water since 1997.
-Reclaimed water is used for treatment process water and onsite landscaping at the County's wastewater treatment plants.
-In addition, some of the reclaimed water from the South Treatment Plant is used off-site for irrigation purposes and public works uses, such as street sweeping and sewer flushing.
-Reclaimed water from the Carnation Treatment Plant is sent to the wetlands at the Chinook Bend Natural Area in accordance with the County's commitment to use the wetlands as its primary discharge location rather than the Snoqualmie River.
-And by summer 2013, the Brightwater Treatment Plant will be producing reclaimed water that can be used in select locations in the Sammamish Valley and Bothell for irrigating golf courses, soccer fields, nurseries, farms and for commercial and industrial uses.
+Washington State laws encourage the development and use of ((reclaimed water)) recycled water, require consideration of ((reclaimed water)) recycled water in wastewater planning, and recognize the importance of ((reclaimed water)) recycled water as a strategy for water resource management statewide (Chapters 90.46, 90.48, and 90.82 RCW). ((Reclaimed water)) Recycled water is an important mechanism for improving water quality and reducing discharge of treated wastewater into Puget Sound and other sensitive areas. ((Reclaimed water)) Recycled water is an important wastewater management tool that can also be used as a beneficial resource.
+King County has been producing and distributing ((reclaimed water)) recycled water since 1997. ((Reclaimed water)) Recycled water is used for treatment process water and onsite landscaping at the County's wastewater treatment plants.
+In addition, some of the ((reclaimed water)) recycled water from the South Treatment Plant is used off-site for irrigation purposes and public works uses, such as street sweeping and sewer flushing. ((Reclaimed water)) Recycled water from the Carnation Treatment Plant is sent to the wetlands at the Chinook Bend Natural Area in accordance with the County's commitment to use the wetlands as its primary discharge location rather than the Snoqualmie River. ((And by summer 2013, the)) The Brightwater Treatment Plant ((will be producing reclaimed water that can be used in select locations in)) started distributing recycled water to the Sammamish Valley ((and Bothell)) for irrigating golf courses, ((soccer fields,)) nurseries, farms and for commercial and industrial uses.

-Potable Water Systems
+1. Potable Water Systems

-Potable water is provided by Group A public water systems having 15 or more connections, Group B public water systems having 2 to 14 connections, and individual private wells serving one connection.
+Potable water is provided by Group A public water systems having 15 or more connections, Group B public water systems having ((2 to 14)) 3 to 15 connections, and individual private wells serving one connection.
 Exempt wells refer to wells that do not require obtaining a water right permit from the state for withdrawal of water.
-These exempt wells are subject to all other rules and regulations other than the requirement to get a permit from the state to withdraw water.
+These exempt wells are subject to all other rules and regulations of the water code other than the requirement to get a permit from the state to withdraw water.
 Water withdrawn from an exempt well for individual or group domestic water supply cannot exceed 5,000 gallons per day, nor may the water be used to irrigate more than a half acre of lawn or noncommercial garden.
 The type of water system required for new development will depend upon whether a proposed development is or is not located within the Urban Growth Area, is or is not within an approved service area of an existing public water system, and is or is not able to provide an adequate water supply as required under RCW 19.27.097 and RCW 58.17.110.